ALRhub/ITPAL/README.md

 # ITPAL

-ITPAL provides efficient implementations for KL-divergence based projections of Gaussians.
+ITPAL (Information Theoretic Projection as a Layer) provides efficient implementations for KL-divergence based projections of Gaussians.
 This package focuses specifically on the projection operations, optimized through C++ and parallelized using OpenMP and provides low level bindings for them.
 For JAX bindings see [ITPAL_JAX](https://github.com/ALRhub/ITPAL_JAX).

 ## Installation